jfharden/template-php-docker-site/README.md

 3. Docker-compose file giving you
     1. A postgres 9.6.11 dependency with a persistent data volume which is seeded from `/db-seeds/*.sql.gz`
     2. A default user (testdb), database (testdb), and password for postgres
+    3. An nginx reverse proxy providing a self-signed SSL cert and proxying to your php service (this helps with testing integrations like oauth etc which require redirecting back to an SSL endpoint)
-    3. Your src/ directory mounted into /var/www/html so it will update live if you change any files while the container is running
+    4. Your src/ directory mounted into /var/www/html so it will update live if you change any files while the container is running
 4. A script to generate a docker-compose file (which is gitignored) which will have your production credentials in (loaded from SSM, so you will need to run with a valid AWS\_PROFILE)